ideepakgoswami/Basic-Rest-API/README.md

-# SIMPLE REST API with CRUD Operations FOR BEGINNERS
+# REST API with CRUD Operations

 This is a RESTful API built using Node.js, Express.js, and Mongoose that performs CRUD operations using HTTP methods GET, POST, PUT, and DELETE.